ProfWang04/sel4-proof-and-specification/README.md

-this is a collection if proofs and specifications for the sel4 kernel
+this is a collection of proofs and specifications for the sel4 kernel